 Start thinking positively on all those small situations.
 Eventually your behavior will change overall to have a more positive outlook in general that will lead to better productivity and interactions with others.

-Corey Kerns, Director of Finance and Operations, is responsible for developing and monitoring key performance indicators, as well as assisting in the evaluation of profitability, efficiency and automation strategies.
-Prior to joining Collabrance in 2015, Corey started at GreatAmerica in January 2011 and served as the Senior Business Unit Analyst for the Communication & Data Group.
-As the Business Unit Analyst, Corey led all activities with respect to financial controls and evaluating the financial implications of the business unit’s operating strategy.
-Corey received his B.A. in Business Administration from Wartburg College and an M.B.A. from the University of Iowa.
+Corey Kerns, Vice President and General Manager, is responsible for the overall vision at Collabrance, and oversees sales, marketing, operations, strategic leadership and financial performance.
+In 2015, Corey joined Collabrance as the Senior Finance and Operations Analyst.
+In this role, Corey was responsible for developing and monitoring key performance indicators, as well as assisting in the evaluation of profitability, efficiency and automation strategies.
+Prior to joining Collabrance, Corey started at GreatAmerica in 2011 and served as the Senior Business Unit Analyst for the Connected Technology Group.
+In this role, Corey led all activities with respect to financial controls and evaluating the financial implications of the business unit’s operating strategy.
+Corey received his B.A. in Business Administration from Wartburg College and earned an M.B.A. from the University of Iowa.